andbudha/bakeit_inlc_nodejs/README.md

-# This is an educational project built wthe the technologies listed below:
+# This is an educational project built with the technologies listed below:

 - **html**
 - **css**